===================

 clojure core.async go

-Some time ago I wrote about Asynchronous workflows in Clojure.
-With the recent release and excitement of core.async, I though it a good time to revisit that post.
-While there are already some good example and comparison-with-go posts out there, I’d like to focus on an area often misunderstood, namely async frameworks and blocking APIs (most commonly blocking IO).
-It’s important to understand the implications of blocking IO and it’s effects on ‘async code’, in this case core.
-Read more...
+While there are already some good examples and comparison-with-go posts out there, I’d like to focus on an area often misunderstood, namely async frameworks and blocking APIs (most commonly blocking IO).
+It’s important to understand the implications of blocking IO and its effects on ‘async code’, in this case core.async.

 Datomic Bootstrap